-This feature temporary changes the radio's display bar color and the alert text background color to help signal that a radio event has occurred.
+This feature temporary changes the backlight of the display screen and the keypad, and adds a color bar to the main display screen to help signal that a radio event has occurred.

 Note: This feature must be preprogrammed by a qualified radio technician.